samstarling/samstarling.co.uk/content/posts/2018/07/freelancing-in-berlin.md

 I use [Debitoor](http://debitoor.com) for everything.
 It produces invoices, tracks expenses, and helps me to keep everything in once place.
 For my business bank account, I use [Kontist](http://kontist.com).
 One big advantage is that the two can be linked together, allowing invoices to be marked as paid automatically, and making expense tracking easier.

+### Accountants
+{: .f3}

+A good accountant is a good investment.
+Find one that can do your monthly accounting as well as your tax return.
+Mine also handled my registration.
+I've struggled to find someone who'll work electronically.
+If you're looking for someone tech-savvy, then Debitoor maintain a list of [accountants who work with them](https://debitoor.de/steuerberaterliste).
+I can't vouch for any of them.

+If you can get a recommendation from a friend: brilliant.
+If not, go and meet a couple and see which one you get on with the best.
+(Sorry that this section isn't more helpful.)

 ### Taxes
 {: .f3}